NanoExplorer/AstroRef/README.md

 Once you have downloaded some PDFs, you can simply double click on a paper in AstroRef to launch the pdf file in your default pdf viewer.

 By default AstroRef shows all the papers from all your ADS libraries.
 You can filter the interface by library by selecting a library in the sidebar.
+CTRL-F will allow you to search for keywords in the author list and title.
+Use the up and down arrow keys to jump to the next/previous match.

 ### BibTex integration
 AstroRef natively manages a .bib file that is kept in the same directory as ui.py.
 If you want, you can use this .bib file as the bibliography file for a LaTeX document.
 I hope to add functionality in the future to have this program actively manage your .bib files, but for now you can just make a symbolic link* from your LaTeX working directory to master.bib, or manually copy master.bib from the program directory to your LaTeX directory.